acapulco-spl/acapulco/README.md

 - Predefined generic objectives already included are: Total sum of numeric feature attributes in a CSV file, Number of features in the configuration, or Number of generated files after deriving the configuration through the Product Line.

 ## Other resources
 - A comparison of a version of Acapulco with other two tools is available in a [replication package](https://github.com/acapulco-spl/acapulco_replication_package).
+The first version of Acapulco is a refactoring of this other repository.